diannedejesus/debt_tracker/sdd.md

 - [X] add payment button to cases
     - [X] one at the top of payment and another at the bottom if a certain number of payments/bills have been added.
 -  [X] modify how excused payment are shown in print view
 - [X] in print view if an amount is owed then print the bills owed and the amount for each bill.
+- [X] the excused payment should show the bills that where excused (requieres rewriting print view payments)
+- [X] editing excused payments
+* [X] Modify so currency is displayed as such
+* [X] Have the individual case page have an option to switch to another case with out going to list page.
+- [X] create header for pages that are guest / not signed in users

 Funtionality
 - [X] merge view: edit so it displays all payments even if no more bills are due